foxmask/baeuda/README.md

 # 배우다 - Learn - Apprendre

-This script 'baeuda', allow to get the content of Joplin notes with tables and add that content to cards in deck(s)
+This script 'baeuda', allow to get the content of Joplin notes with tables and add that content to Anki cards in deck(s)

 ## Joplin, format of notes